The Jacksonville shooter killed a devoted dad, a beloved mom and a teen helping support his family

 Carr, 52, was killed in the parking lot when the shooter fired multiple bullets into her car.

-Son Chayvaughn Payne told The New York Times that she was an Uber driver who was dropping off a friend at the store.

-“My mother, she was a good woman,” Payne told The Associated Press in a brief phone call Monday.
+“My mother, she was a good woman,” son Chayvaughn Payne told The Associated Press in a brief phone call Monday.

+Civil rights attorney Ben Crump, who is representing the Carr family, said at news conference later Monday that Carr had just dropped off a customer and was waiting for the person to get back in the car.

+Carr joined St. Stephen African Methodist Episcopal Church in Jacksonville when she was 3 years old and still attended services there.
+The pastor said the church community has rallied behind her family.

+“She was just a loving, caring mother," the Rev. David Green said.

-Gallion, 29, was shot while enter the store's front door with his girlfriend, who escaped.
+Gallion, 29, was shot while entering the store's front door with his girlfriend, who escaped.

 “My brother shouldn’t have lost his life,” his sister, Latiffany Gallion, said.
 “A simple day of going to the store, and he’s taken away from us forever.”

-At a prayer vigil Sunday evening, family members recalled Gallion's sense of humor and work ethic.
-He saw his job as a restaurant manager as a way to provide for his daughter, Je Asia.
+Family members recalled Gallion’s sense of humor and work ethic.
+He worked two to three jobs — including as a restaurant manager — to provide for his daughter, Je Asia Gallion.

+Je Asia’s fifth birthday is approaching, and the family had planned a big party, said Sabrina Rozier, the child’s maternal grandmother.
+Gallion was looking forward to a father-daughter dance in February.

+“He was so excited about it, talking about the colors they would wear,” Rozier said, as Je Asia played with the microphones during Monday's news conference.
+“Now she’s asking, ‘Who shot my daddy?’ ”

 “He never missed a beat,” Rozier said.
 “He got her every weekend.
 As a matter of fact, he was supposed to have her (Saturday).”